Early Action vs Early Decision: Understanding The Difference

 Create an account to see if the colleges on your list have EA or ED deadlines

 The primary difference between EA-restrictive and Early Decision is that if you’re accepted, you’re under no obligation to attend.
+Early action students are free to decide on a different college.
 You also have until May 1st to make your decision, which means you can also scope out institutions you're admitted to during regular admissions.

-The standard timeline for Early Action applications are typically due on or before November 1st and the expected notification day is mid-December.
+The standard timeline for Early Action applications is typically due on or before November 1st and the expected notification day is mid-December.

-Early Decision applications are typically due by the end of October senior year of high school, and notifications will be released mid-December, around the same time as EA decisions.
+Early Decision applications are typically due by the end of October, senior year of high school, and notifications will be released mid-December, around the same time as Early Action decisions.
+But it's always best to check with each school to ensure you meet their Early Decision deadline.

 While applying early decision certainly is a big choice, it’s one that comes with a number of benefits.
 Since you are effectively locking in your college decision with an acceptance from your ED school, your chances of getting in are substantially higher.
 You’ll also know whether you’ve gotten into your dream school much earlier than many applicants, reducing your stress and giving you time to explore other options.
 Should you get accepted, applying early decision also gives you time to get familiar with your school.